Crystal-Field--Driven Magnetoelectric Coupling in the Non-Kramers Hexaaluminate PrMgAl11O19: Introduction

-In this letter, we investigate the magnetoelectric coupling of PrMgAl$_{11}$O$_{19}$ through combined dielectric permittivity and magnetization measurements under applied magnetic fields.
-The combination of the fragile quasi-doublet with the frustrated dipole lattice enables both cubic ($PM^{2}$) and biquadratic ($P^{2}M^{2}$) ME invariants, a dual coupling not expected in Kramers analogues.
-Dielectric measurements reveal a Barrett-like quantum-paraelectric response with a broad low-temperature anomaly, while $\varepsilon'^{-1}(T,H)$ scales linearly with $M^{2}$, consistent with a quadratic channel and suggestive of an additional cubic contribution.
-These findings highlight PrMgAl$_{11}$O$_{19}$ as a non-Kramers hexaaluminate in which quantum paraelectricity, magnetic frustration, and magnetoelectricity coexist, providing a novel route to entangled ME states beyond the Kramers paradigm.
+In the isostructural compound \ce{EuAl12O19}, the magnetic and dielectric responses are essentially independent, with no measurable magnetoelectric coupling reported \cite{bastien2024frustrated}.
+By contrast, in \ce{PrMgAl11O19}, dielectric measurements reveal a Barrett-like quantum-paraelectric response with a broad low-temperature anomaly, while $\varepsilon'^{-1}(T,H)$ scales linearly with $M^{2}$, consistent with a quadratic channel and enabling a quantitative extraction of the biquadratic ME coupling strength and its temperature evolution $\lambda(T)$.
+These findings highlight \ce{PrMgAl11O19} as a non-Kramers hexaaluminate in which quantum paraelectricity, magnetic frustration, and magnetoelectricity coexist, providing a route to entangled ME states beyond the Kramers paradigm.